 Another challenge I experienced when switching abruptly to a vegan diet was rethinking how I structure a meal and learning how to cook without meat, eggs, and dairy.
 I took a vegan cooking course, and the chef explained to us that you really have to learn about binders – what can hold food together – when cooking vegan meals, because we are used to binding food together using animal products (making meatballs or burgers by mixing ground meat/mince with eggs, for example).
 The other common mistake I made a lot in the early days was trying to replicate my favorite meals, but with meat substitutes.
 These never turned out as good as the real thing, except in the case of vegetarian burgers.
 These days I can make a natural, unprocessed veggie burger that I’d take over a beef one any day of the week (but that’s just me!).

-What I found in general, though, is that cooking meals that were never designed to be centered around meat was much better than trying to replace meat with plant-based alternatives in my regular cooking.
-Plant based substitutes for meat are highly processed.
-That carries negative health implications and environmental implications.
-So, I never could get on board with the idea that fake chicken would be better either for me or for the environment than a sustainably farmed chicken.
-But, in contrast to fake meat substitutes, there are so many wonderful bean, lentil and curry dishes from around the world that naturally provide a filling, amazing meal with no meat or dairy needed.
+In contrast to fake meat substitutes, there are so many wonderful bean, lentil and curry dishes from around the world that naturally provide a filling, amazing meal with no meat or dairy needed.
 There are a huge amount of resources available to learn more about cooking vegan successfully.
 My favorites are BOSH!fitgreenmind, and Happy Pear.
 Be careful, though, the social media hype around being strictly vegan is not backed up by proper, longitudinal scientific data on the health impacts or environmental impacts of being vegan.
 Going vegan is not a silver bullet (spoiler alert: silver bullets do not exist).
 Eating a balanced diet make of real, sustainably farmed foods is a much better bet.

 Leave a Reply